-"Sean Lyman Frasier writes and performs poetry in Harlem, NY.
-He has
+"Sean Lyman Frasier writes and performs poetry in

 recently appeared in the anthology West Memphis Witch Hunt and has